-The remaining execution factors, to the extent applicable-cost (including implicit cost such as impact on the market), likelihood of execution, order size, nature of the order and any other consideration relevant to the efficient execution of the client's order - were generally given equal ranking.
+The remaining execution factors, to the extent applicable - cost (including implicit cost such as impact on the market), likelihood of execution, order size, nature of the order and any other consideration relevant to the efficient execution of the client's order -were generally given equal ranking.

-It should also be noted that where we are provided specific instructions in relation to a trade or all trades via a particular execution channel, our relative prioritization of execution factors is limited to those elements of the execution not covered by the client's specific instructions.
+It should also be noted that where we provided direct market access arrangements to an execution venue, or where a client calibrated the parameters of an execution algorithm or otherwise provided specific instructions in relation to a trade or all trades via a particular execution channel, our relative prioritization of execution factors was limited to those elements of the execution not covered by the client's specific instructions or, in the case of direct market access arrangements, not within the client's control.